Good Morning Internet!

 Dreary Monday mornings got me thinking of a post from a fellow blogger- danoah.com– about 10 things you need to splurge on when money is tight and you’re barely getting by.

-I- like Dan and most of my reader’s- have pinched penny’s and not known what I was going to eat for dinner that night or had to get wet wipes for the dollar store to shower because I was late for the water bill a time or two.
-I have also been in a place when I went out to eat 5 nights a weeks and bought myself what ever books my heart wanted on amazon.
+I- like Dan and most of my reader’s- have pinched pennies and not known what I was going to eat for dinner that night.
+I have also been in a place when I went out to eat five nights a week and bought myself whatever books my heart wanted on Amazon.
 But I tend to stay somewhere in the middle of affording to go out and have fun and being too poor to fully enjoy life.

 Personally, I feel like I skim the line of a-little-poorer-that-I-would-like-to-admit a lot more than I would like.
 A friend of Dan’s mentions that they force themselves to splurge on things so they don’t forget what they are working towards.
 And it got me thinking… maybe it’s not about the actual act of splurging and spending a little (or a lot) more than we would normally spend on something, but its about showing ourselves that even when times are tough- we can invest in ourselves.

 I made my own list and though I haven’t finished it I promised myself I would do whatever I needed to to get my list done- even if it’s odd jobs like mowing lawns or washing cars.
 I though I should share it with you in hopes for you to start your own list.

 Things I Will Force Myself to Splurge on Once This Year: